solo-io/bumblebee/spec/README.md

 ### Format:

-The WASM OCI Artifact Spec consists of two layers bundled together:
+The eBPF OCI Artifact Spec consists of two layers bundled together:
 - A layer specifying configuration for the target runtime
 - A layer containing the compiled eBPF module itself